 Compulsory Purchase and Compensation

-Caroline has a strong interest in compulsory purchase matters and is a member of the Young Compulsory Purchase Association Committee.
+Caroline has a strong interest in compulsory purchase matters and is a member of the Compulsory Purchase Association Future Committee.
+She is an editor of the Compulsory Purchase and Compensation Service.

-Caroline has a particular interest in estate regeneration schemes and is presently instructed by Southwark Council (as junior to Melissa Murphy) on the Aylesbury Estate CPO.
-The inquiry closed in April 2018 with the decision awaited from the Secretary of State.
+In relation to compulsory purchase orders, Caroline has a particular interest in estate regeneration schemes and was instructed by Southwark Council (as junior to Melissa Murphy) on the second Aylesbury Estate CPO inquiry.

 Caroline has a keen interest in infrastructure and has worked on a range of infrastructure matters.
 She has assisted with advising on a DCO for an electrical system, and with the successful resistance of a s.
 288 challenge to the grant of planning permission for the erection of a series of wind turbines with a generating capacity of 49MW in Wales.